 Questions over paternity often require resolutions in Texas family law courts.
 For instance, a couple has an unexpected pregnancy that they are not prepared for.
 Or, a father learns that a child or children that he pays child support for is not biologically his.
 And sometimes a parent may not be in a place to have a child or, even worse, may not be fit to raise children.

 In extreme situations, it may become necessary to seek to terminate parental rights.
 In Texas, this is a complex process that requires that you file a lawsuit.
-If you are seeking to terminate the parental rights of your former spouse, it is important to talk to an experienced family law attorney, especially if your ex-spouse is represented by a lawyer, is contesting your case, you need child support, or you believe your children may not be safe.
+If you are seeking to terminate the parental rights of your former spouse, it is important to talk to Colleyville attorneys in family law experienced in parental termination, especially if your ex-spouse is represented by a lawyer, is contesting your case, you need child support, or you believe your children may not be safe.

 Rashelle Fetty of the Fetty Firm in Colleyville, Texas is a family law attorney that can assist you with this difficult process.